ARTS AND CULTURE DAY

 Arts and Culture Sector Legislative Updates

-Jerrod Shouse, the lobbyist for Oklahomans for the Arts, will deliver an insightful legislative updates speech, highlighting key policy developments impacting the arts and culture sector in Oklahoma.
-Shouse will discuss recent advocacy efforts and legislative priorities, emphasizing the importance of continued support for public funding and arts education.
-He will provide valuable insights into ongoing legislative sessions and address potential challenges and opportunities for arts organizations across the state.
+Jerrod Shouse, the lobbyist for Oklahomans for the Arts, delivered an insightful legislative update speech, highlighting key policy developments impacting the arts and culture sector in Oklahoma.
+Shouse discussed recent advocacy efforts and legislative priorities, emphasizing the importance of continued support for public funding and arts education.
+He provided valuable insights into ongoing legislative sessions and addressed potential challenges and opportunities for arts organizations across the state.

 Oklahoma Arts Council Update

-Amber Sharples, Executive Director of the Oklahoma Arts Council, will deliver a crucial speech about the Oklahoma Arts Council budget.
-She will outline the current funding landscape, discuss budget priorities, and explain how state investments are being utilized to support arts programs and initiatives across Oklahoma.
-Sharples will also address the impact of funding on local communities and highlight opportunities for growth and sustainability within the arts sector.
+Amber Sharples, Executive Director of the Oklahoma Arts Council, delivered a crucial speech about the Oklahoma Arts Council budget.
+She outlined the current funding landscape, discussed budget priorities, and explained how state investments are being utilized to support arts programs and initiatives across Oklahoma.
+Sharples addressed the impact of funding on local communities and highlighted opportunities for growth and sustainability within the arts sector.

 SUPPORT ARTS ADVOCACY TODAY